 - Child Support – Child support is an invaluable form of monetary support for the child and their custodial parent.
 It is only fair that the noncustodial parent contributes to the wellbeing of their child.
 Our Centennial divorce lawyers help both custodial and noncustodial clients reach a fair amount.

 - Spousal Support – Alimony, or spousal support, is a court-ordered payment to the lower earning spouse to help them during the duration of the divorce, pay for re-education, or if they are unlikely to be able to work in the future, support them until their death.
 Alimony orders are based on Colorado’s maintenance formula, which takes into account the length of the marriage, gross income, and many other factors.

 Do Not Hesitate to Contact One of Our Centennial Divorce Attorneys Today

-For all of your divorce questions and concerns, contact the Centennial divorce attorneys at Divorce Matters®.
+For all of your divorce questions and concerns, contact a Centennial Divorce Lawyer at Divorce Matters®.
 Regardless of your specific situation, an attorney can help ensure that you leave this marriage with your fair share of the property, child support, and a fair custody decision.

 Divorce Matters® represents clients throughout Metro Denver and the Front Range including: Arapahoe County, Aurora, Boulder, Bow Mar, Castle Pines, Castle Rock, Centennial, Douglas County, Englewood, Cherry Hills Village, Denver, Greenwood Village, Jefferson County, Highlands Ranch, Littleton, Lone Tree, Louisville, and Parker.